-Planning is underway for a winter 2015 delegation to southern Illinois.
-This will be a two-night stay in Harrisburg.
-Participants will need to make travel and lodging arrangements to the Quality Inn in Harrisburg, Illinois.
+Planning is underway for a spring 2017 delegation to southern Illinois.
+This would include a two-night stay in Harrisburg.
+Participants will need to make arranges for travel to and lodging at the Quality Inn in Harrisburg, Illinois.
 Once there, EJC will provide transportation via van.
 We will:

 - Visit Bob Murray’s Galatia Mine and Peabody’s Rocky Branch Mine.

 - Learn about the history of mining and slavery in Illinois.

 - See towns affected by the boom and bust cycle of coal.